AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/target.md

 #### Adobe Journey Optimizer

-To ensure data send from your mobile app to the Edge Network is forwarded to Journey Optimizer - Decision Management, update your Experience Edge configuration .
+To ensure data send from your mobile app to the Edge Network is forwarded to Journey Optimizer - Decision Management, update your datastream configuration.

 1. In the Data Collection UI, select **[!UICONTROL Datastreams]**, and select your datastream, for example **[!DNL Luma Mobile App]**.
 1. Select ![More](https://spectrum.adobe.com/static/icons/workflow_18/Smock_MoreSmallList_18_N.svg) for **[!UICONTROL Experience Platform]** and select ![Edit](https://spectrum.adobe.com/static/icons/workflow_18/Smock_Edit_18_N.svg) **[!UICONTROL Edit]** from the context menu.